 Periodontal disease and Rheumatoid Arthritis

-Periodontal disease, or gum disease, and Rheumatoid Arthritis (RA) are a systemic inflammatory disorder, which is how they have a connection.
-Both diseases frustrate the immune system and attacks its own tissues, eventually leading to tooth loss and pain of joints.
-Learn about the connection and what you can do to protect your overall health.
+Periodontal disease, gum disease, and Rheumatoid Arthritis (RA) are systemic inflammatory disorders, which is how they have a connection.
+Both diseases frustrate the immune system and attack its tissues, eventually leading to tooth loss and joint pain.
+Learn about the relationship and what you can do to protect your overall health.

 Studies show a strong connection between RA and gum disease, an inflammatory condition that can lead to tooth loss and other health complications.
 Both diseases have inflammation in common, which explains the connection.
 Inflammation is a protective immune system response to viruses and bacteria.
-RA is an autoimmune disease which causes it to mistakenly trigger inflammation even if there are no viruses or bacteria present.
+RA is an autoimmune disease that causes it to mistakenly triggers inflammation even if there are no viruses or bacteria present.
 Also, Brushing and flossing can be challenging for those with RA.
-In the journal PLoS Pathogens, they found that the bacteria that causes periodontal disease, Porphyromonas gingivalis, increases the severity of rheumatoid arthritis, leads to an earlier onset of the disease, and causes symptoms to progress quickly.
+The journal PLoS Pathogens found that the bacteria that cause periodontal disease, Porphyromonas gingivalis, increases the severity of rheumatoid arthritis, leads to earlier disease onset, and causes symptoms to progress quickly.

-For patients with RA, one must pay close attention to oral health and schedule regular dental exams, eat healthy and always brush and floss.
+For patients with RA, one must pay close attention to oral health, schedule regular dental exams, eat healthily, and always brush and floss.
 If you have trouble taking care of your teeth due to stiff, painful hands or jaws, speak to your dentist or therapist about ways to make dental care easier.
 Here are some tips as to how you can make dental care easier to manage:

-- Toothbrush: add a tennis ball or bicycle grip to better handle your toothbrush
+- Toothbrush: add a tennis ball or bicycle grip to handle your toothbrush better

-- Floss: experiment with different type of floss
+- Floss: experiment with different types of floss

-- Toothpaste: using toothpaste in a pump may be easier for you than toothpaste you have to squeeze
+- Toothpaste: using toothpaste in a pump may be easier for you than the toothpaste you have to squeeze

-If you have any questions or concerns regarding periodontal disease and rheumatoid arthritis, contact our Shelby Charter Township office to schedule a consultation and what we can do for you.
+If you have any questions or concerns regarding periodontal disease and rheumatoid arthritis, contact our Shelby Charter Township office to schedule a consultation and discuss what we can do for you.